AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/functions/esearch_func.rst

                         'rettype' : 'abstract'})
   print(analyzer.count, analyzer.retmax, analyzer.retstart, analyzer.uids)

+This creates an Esearcher instance with the following parameters:

+..  * tool: mandatory, name of the Esearch instance, required for NCBI requests
+..  * email: mandatory, your email, required by NCBI
+..  * apikey: optional, a valid NCBI apikey
+..  * apikey_var: optional, name of the environment variable storing a valid NCBI apikey
+..  * threads: optional, number of threads (not processors) to use
+..  * qid: optional, set the query id manually

 ``Esearcher``
 ~~~~~~~~~~~~~

 :class:`entrezpy.esearch.esearcher.Esearcher`

- :param str tool: string with no internal spaces uniquely identifying the
+ :param str tool: String with no internal spaces uniquely identifying the
                   software producing the request, i.e. your tool/pipeline.
- :param str email: a complete and valid e-mail address of the software developer
+ :param str email: A complete and valid e-mail address of the software developer
-                   and not that of a third-party end user. ``entrezpy`` is this
+                   and not that of a third-party end user. ``entrezpy`` is a
-                   is a library, not a tool.
+                   library, not a tool.
  :param str apikey:     :ref:`ncbi-apikey`
- :param str apikey_var: :ref:`ncbi-apikey`
+ :param str apikey_var: Environment variable storing an :ref:`ncbi-apikey`
- :param int threads:    number of threads
+ :param int threads:    Number of threads (not processors)
  :param str qid:        Unique Esearch query id.
 Will be generated if not given.

 Supported E-Utility parameter